 - (a) A member entitled to attend and vote at the Meeting is entitled to appoint proxy(ies) (or in the case of a corporation, a duly authorised representative) to attend and vote in his stead.
-A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Act shall not apply to the Company. - (b) The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a corporation, either under the corporation's Seal or under the hand of an officer or attorney duly authorised. - (c) A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meetings, and that appointment shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy. - (d) Where a member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA"), it may appoint - at least one proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account.

-(e) Where a member of the company is an exempt authorised nominee as defined under the SICDA which holds ordinary shares in the company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (f) Where the authorised nominee or an exempt authorised nominee appoints more than one proxy, the proportion of the shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - (g) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the share registrar of the Company at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8 Jalan Kerinchi, 59200 Kuala Lumpur, not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof.

-(h) Only the members whose names appear on the Record of Depositors as at 17 June 2016 shall be entitled to attend and vote at this meeting or appoint proxy - (proxies) to attend and vote on their behalf.
+A proxy may but need not be a member of the Company and the provisions of Section 149(1)(b) of the Act shall not apply to the Company. (b) The instrument appointing a proxy shall be in writing under the hand of the appointor or of his attorney duly authorised in writing or, if the appointor is a - corporation, either under the corporation's Seal or under the hand of an officer or attorney duly authorised. (c) A member shall be entitled to appoint not more than two (2) proxies to attend and vote at the same meetings, and that appointment shall be invalid unless he specifies the proportions of his shareholdings to be represented by each proxy. - (d) Where a member of the Company is an authorised nomines as defined under the Securities Industry (Central Depositories) Act, 1991 ("SICDA"), it may appoint at least one proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - at least one proxy in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. (e) Where a member of the company is an exempt authorised nominee as defined under the SICDA which holds ordinary shares in the company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - (f) Where the authorised nominee or an exempt authorised nominee appoints more than one proxy, the proportion of the shareholdings to be represented by each proxy must be specified in the instrument appointing the proxies. - (g) The instrument appointing a proxy and the power of attorney or other authority, if any, under which it is signed or a notarially certified copy of that power or authority shall be deposited at the share registrar of the Company at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8 Jalan Kerinchi, 59200 Kuala Lumpur, not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - (h) Only the members whose names appear on the Record of Depositors as at 17 June 2016 shall be entitled to attend and vote at this meeting or appoint proxy (proxies) to attend and vote on their behalf.